Skip to main content

 Example:

 Functions may have different definitions depending on the types of their arguments.
 Such functions are said to be overloaded on their types.
-Overloaded function have several signatures, for example:
+Overloaded function have several signatures.

 signature('range')

-You can call signature(op) to get the functions corresponding to the infix operator op, for example:
+You can call signature(op) to get the signature of infix operators too.

 Visit Documentation functions for a list of functions used for documenting the system.